Sherbrooke County (Province of Canada electoral district): Boundaries

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2. The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 The Lower Canada electoral district of Sherbrooke County was not altered by the Act.
 It was therefore continued with the same boundaries in the new Parliament.
 Those boundaries had been set by a statute of Lower Canada in 1829:

-Members of the Legislative Assembly
+Members of the Legislative Assembly (1841–1854)

+Sherbrooke County was a single-member constituency, which was in existence from 1841 to 1854.

-Sherbrooke County was represented by one member in the Legislative Assembly.
-The following were the members for Sherbrooke County.
+The following were the members of the Legislative Assembly for Sherbrooke County.

+The party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.